srikanthkakumanu/DSA/newio/README.md

 - **Channels** (`java.nio.channels`): They represent **an open connection to an entity** (such as hardware device, a file, a network socket, a program) that is capable of performing one or more distinct I/O operations (e.g. reading or writing).
 - **Multi-plexed and non-blocking I/O** (`SelectableChannel`): Multiplexing is **the ability to process multiple I/O operations in one channel**.
 Multiplexing is supported by **Selectable channels**. **A selectable channel can be put into blocking or non-blocking mode**.
 In **blocking mode**, every I/O operation on a channel will block until it completes.
 In **non-blocking mode**, an I/O operation will never block but it may transfer fewer bytes than requested or possibly no bytes at all.

-## **Channels**

----

-They represent **an open connection to an entity** (such as hardware device, a file, a network socket, a program) that is capable of performing one or more distinct I/O operations (e.g. reading or writing).
-Data is always read from a **channel into a buffer, or written from a buffer to a channel**.

-Typically, all I/O in NIO starts with a Channel. **A Channel is a bit like a stream**.
-Channels are either open or closed, and they are both asynchronously closeable and interruptible.

-There are several Channel types.
 ## **Buffers**

 ---

-They are **containers for fixed amount of data** of a specific primitive data type.
-Data is always read from a **channel into a buffer, or written from a buffer to a channel**.
 Essentially **NIO is all about moving data into and out of buffers**.

+- They are **containers for fixed amount of data** of a specific primitive data type.
+- Data is always read from a **channel into a buffer, or written from a buffer to a channel**.
-It sits between an application and a channel that writes the buffered data to the service or reads the data from the service and deposits it into the buffer.
+- It sits between an application and a channel that writes the buffered data to the service or reads the data from the service an.d deposits it into the buffer.
+- All buffers are derived from an abstract class `java.nio.Buffer`.
+- Buffers are **not thread-safe**.
+We must employ synchronization when we want to access a buffer from multiple threads.
+- Every buffer is readable but not every buffer is writable e.g. a buffer backed by a memory-mapped file that’s read-only.
+You must not write to a read-only buffer.
+Otherwise, `ReadOnlyBufferException` is thrown.
+- Buffer methods can be chained i.e. `b.flip().position(2).limit(32)`.
+- Buffers support **absolute operations** (require an *index* value e.g. `put(int index,byte b)`) and **relative operations** (do not require an *index* value e.g. `put(byte b)`) by using `put()` and `get()` methods.

+`java.nio.Buffer` has the following abstract sub classes except *Boolean* primitive data type.

+- `ByteBuffer` and `MappedByteBuffer` (sub class of `ByteBuffer`)
+- `CharBuffer`
+- `DoubleBuffer`
+- `FloatBuffer`
+- `IntBuffer`
+- `LongBuffer`
+- `ShortBuffer`

 Buffer has **four properties**:

 These four properties are related as follows: **0 <= mark <= position <= limit <= capacity**

-- **Capacity**: The total number of data items that can be stored in the buffer.
-It is specified during buffer creation time and cannot be changed later.
+- **Capacity**: It is no. of elements it contains (The total number of data items that can be stored in the buffer).
+It is non-negative number that is specified during buffer creation time and cannot be changed later.
-- **Limit**: It identifies number of live data items in the buffer.
-It is the zero-based index of first element that should not read or written.
+- **Limit**: It is the index of first element (It identifies number of live data items in the buffer).
+It is the zero-based (non-negative) index of first element that should not read or written.
+It is never greater than its ***capacity***.
-- **Position**: The zero-based index of next data item that can be read or the location where the data item can be written.
+- **Position**: The zero-based (non-negative) index of next data item that can be read or the location where the data item can be written.
+It is never greater than its ***limit***.
 - **Mark**: A zero-based index to which the buffer’s position will be reset when the buffer’s reset() method is called.
 The mark is initially undefined.

 The below diagram shows logical layout of a byte-oriented buffer with capacity 7.
+This below buffer can store 7 elements. mark is initially undefined, position is set to 0 and limit is initially set to the capacity i.e. 7 which specifies the maximum number of bytes that can be stored in the buffer.

 <img src="https://github.com/srikanthkakumanu/DSA/blob/main/newio/buffer_diagram.png" alt="Java NIO Buffer Logical Representation" width="500" height="300"></img> </br>

+### **Direct and Non-direct buffers**

+An non-direct buffer is that memory allocated inside the **managed heap** of the java process and it is created by using `allocate()` method call.
+A direct buffer is that memory allocated outside of the **managed heap** of the java process and it is created by using `allocateDirect()` method call.

+### **View buffers**

+As buffers can manage data elements stored in external arrays (via `wrap()` method), they can also **manage data stored in other buffers**.
+When we create a buffer that manages another buffer’s data, the created buffer is known as a **view buffer**. **Changes made in either buffer are reflected in the other**.

+The resulting view buffer is equivalent to the original buffer.
+Both buffers share the same data items and have equivalent capacities.
+However, each buffer has its own position, limit, and mark.
+When the buffer being duplicated is read-only or direct, the view buffer is also read-only or direct.

+View buffers are created by calling `duplicate()` or `asxBuffer()` or `asLongBuffer()` (for LongBuffer) and Read-only buffers can be created using `asReadOnlyBuffer()`.

+## **Channels**

+---

+Channels partner with buffers to achieve high-performance I/O.

+- Channels represent **an open connection to an entity** (such as hardware device, a file, a network socket, a program) that is capable of performing one or more distinct I/O operations (e.g. reading or writing).
+- Data is always read from a **channel into a buffer, or written from a buffer to a channel**.
+- Typically, all I/O in NIO starts with a Channel. **A Channel is a bit like a stream**.
+- Channels are either open or closed, and they are both asynchronously closeable and interruptible.
+- Channels are gateways through which I/O services are accessed.
+Channels use byte buffers as the endpoints for sending and receiving data.
+- All channels are instances of classes that ultimately implement the `java.nio.channels.Channel` interface.

+Scater and Gather I/O
+There are several Channel types.

 ## **Random Access Files**